pawrequest/gurupod/src/gurupod/data/smth.md

 It's no secret we earnestly disagree with Bob on geopolitics.
 But it's most definitely one of those topics where decent people can disagree.
 Since he's a frood who Really Knows Where His Towel is, we always appreciate the chance to talk to him.
 And who knows, one day Matt and Chris might even be wrong about something!?
 If so, I'm sure the subreddit will let us know.

 Enjoy!

-﻿Your Gurometer Ratings!

-If you want to play along you can add your own scores for Jordan or any of our previous gurus here:

-And if you want to check the collected results:

 ***Show Links:***